 With facial recognition technology, advertisers get a chance to get more precise in terms of communicating their messages to their desired target markets or demographics.
 Using this technology, cameras can identify the correct age and gender, giving marketers an opportunity to target exactly the right customer with the right message, at the right time.

-Ecommerce / Retail
+eCommerce / Retail

-Some of today’s most disruptive ecommerce businesses are using facial recognition to provide better experiences for their customers.
+Some of today’s most disruptive eCommerce businesses are using facial recognition to provide better experiences for their customers.
 Take the glasses company Warby Parker, for example.
-The company leverages facial recognition on their site, so that users can upload a picture of their face, and virtually try on different glasses frames so they can see which ones they like best — all from the comfort of their own home.
+The company leverages facial recognition on their site so that users can upload a picture of their face, and virtually try on different glasses frames so they can see which ones they like best — all from the comfort of their own home.

 Despite the limitations of facial recognition, the technology is growing in popularity and eventually will become a part of users’ everyday lives across even more mobile applications.

 In many cases, facial recognition technology simply makes lives easier.
-Instead of having to remember lengthy, complex passwords for example, users can use facial recognition features to confirm they are who they say they are.
+Instead of having to remember lengthy, complex passwords, for example, users can use facial recognition features to confirm they are who they say they are.
 This adds enhanced security to the apps that need it most, such as personal finance applications.

-In other cases, such as Warby Parker using facial recognition to provide improved online shopping experiences, users are able to benefit from being able to virtually try on products without having to leave their home.
+In other cases, such as Warby Parker using facial recognition to provide improved online shopping experiences, users are able to benefit from being able to virtually try on products without having to leave their homes.